 For Self-Employed workers:

-- If you registered for access to EI special benefits for self-employed people, you may be eligible for EI sickness and caregiving benefits if your registration was confirmed 12 months ago or longer.
+You may be eligible for EI sickness and caregiving benefits if your registration for EI self-employment benefits was confirmed 12 months ago or longer.

 - If reducing the working hours of your EI-eligible employees will help to avoid layoffs, consider the Work Sharing Program.
 This program provides Employment Insurance benefits to employees that agree to make a formal Work Sharing agreement to reduce their hours due to circumstances beyond your control.

-- If your business or organization has lost revenue, a new Temporary Wage Subsidy is available to help prevent or reduce layoffs.
-Employers eligible for the small business deduction, as well as non-profit organizations and charities could access up to $1,375 per employee over a three-month period to a maximum total $25,000 per employer.
+- If your business or organization has lost 30% or more of its revenue due to COVID-19, a new Canada Emergency Wage Subsidy is available to cover 75% of employee wages help prevent or reduce layoffs.
+Businesses, as well as non-profit organizations and charities could access up to $847 per employee each week over a three-month period, retroactive to March 15, 2020.

 - Canada Revenue Agency will allow businesses to defer paying your corporate income tax balances and installment payments until after August 31, 2020.